Tes3awy/Cisco-DNA-Center-Device-List/README.md

 python main.py
 ```

 Voila :sparkles:!
-An Excel file is created automatically for the device list on Cisco DNA Center, configuration files of those devices are created in `configs/<config_id>_<today>.txt`, and a network health diagram (bar chart) is created in `net_health/<BASE_URL>-<today>.jpg`.
+An Excel file is created automatically from the device list on Cisco DNAC, configuration files of those devices are created in `configs/<config_id>_<today>.txt`, and a network health diagram __(a bar chart with legend)__ is created in `net_health/<BASE_URL>-<today>.jpg`.

-> You will be prompted either to open the generated Excel file or skip and continue running the program.
+> You will be prompted either to open the generated Excel file or just skip and continue running the program.

-> `XlsxWriter` does not give you the option to append new data to a created file.
-So every time you send a request, the Excel file will be overwritten.
-You should close the Excel program before sending any new requests.
+> `XlsxWriter` does not give you the option to append new data to a created opened file (As with text files).
+So every time you send a request, the Excel file will be overwritten. **NOTE:** You should close the Excel program before sending any new requests.

 ### Collected Data from Response